Candid photography: Camera equipment

 The 35mm Leica camera first introduced in the 1920s is associated with candid photography.

 One of a 1908 series of candid photographs by George W. Harris titled The Evolution of a Smile; just after a formal portrait session, William Howard Taft learns by telephone from Theodore Roosevelt that he has been nominated by the Republican Party for the office of President.

 Unobtrusive camera equipment, often small in size, is preferred for candid photography to avoid disturbing subjects.

 Candid photography also typically requires use of available light since flash alerts subjects to the camera and may startle them and cause them to react or become self-conscious and stage their photo appearance rather than behaving naturally.
 For that reason, early candid photography took place outdoors, where the sun provides ample light.
 Indoor candid photography required the development of more sensitive films with higher film speeds (ISO) and aggressive methods of developing films ("push processing") to increase sensitivity.
 Therefore, candid photography was historically associated with the grainy, high contrast images that result from these techniques.
 The introduction of digital cameras has made it easier to take pictures in low light conditions without flash.
-Full-frame DSLR cameras have brought high-ISO noise to historically low levels, allowing for clean, saturated images at higher ISO.
+Full-frame DSLR and mirrorless cameras have brought high-ISO noise to historically low levels, allowing for clean, saturated images at higher ISO.